SmartMixed: A Two-Phase Training Strategy for Adaptive Activation Function Learning in Neural Networks: Conclusion

 \section{Conclusion}

 We introduced SmartMixed, a novel two-phase training strategy that enables practical per-neuron activation function learning in neural networks.
 Our approach successfully bridges the gap between adaptive and fixed activation approaches, providing the benefits of both while mitigating their respective limitations.
 The process encompasses two phases: the selective phase enables thorough exploration of activation function choices using differentiable Gumbel-Softmax sampling, while the mixed phase exploits learned preferences through efficient vectorized operations.
-Experimental results on MNIST demonstrate the effectiveness of our approach, with SmartMixed ranking among the top three performing approaches across 18 diverse network architectures, validating its robustness and adaptability.
+Experimental results on MNIST demonstrate the effectiveness of SmartMixed in training feedforward neural networks, by appearing among the top three performing approaches across 18 diverse network architectures, validating its robustness and adaptability.

-Most significantly, our analysis reveals intrinsic activation function preferences that emerge at different network depths.
-We discovered that neurons in different layers exhibit distinct and consistent preferences: early layers strongly favor ReLU and Leaky ReLU activation functions while deeper layers progressively shift toward ELU and SELU functions.
+Most significantly, our analysis discovered intrinsic activation function preferences that emerge at different network depths in a way that neurons in different layers exhibit distinct and consistent preferences: early layers strongly favor ReLU and Leaky\_ReLU activation functions while deeper layers progressively shift toward ELU and SELU functions.
 This layer-wise specialization pattern remained consistent across diverse architectural configurations.
 These findings provide novel insights into the functional diversity within neural architectures and demonstrate that individual neurons can intelligently adapt their activation functions based on their positional role in the network.

-SmartMixed opens new avenues for neural architecture optimization by demonstrating that sophisticated architectural choices can be learned during training without sacrificing deployment efficiency.
+Moreover, SmartMixed opens new avenues for neural architecture optimization by demonstrating that sophisticated architectural choices can be learned during training rather than being selected as hyperparameter, without sacrificing deployment efficiency.
 The principles underlying our approach are broadly applicable and could inspire similar staged optimization strategies for other architectural components.